 By reducing expenses, creating smaller, highly-skilled teams, cross-training, and investing in the growth of current employees, companies can begin to recover from this pandemic.

-Moreover, adopting these new systems will undoubtedly create a more stable future for businesses across the globe.
+Moreover, adopting these new systems of COVID-19 will undoubtedly create a more stable future for businesses across the globe.